Know Your Customer

 Citizen App, the first of its kind, empower individuals to claim and legally own their data from across multiple sources, then use it securely and seamlessly in everyday life.

-Pioneered through UK government-funded research on the Hub-of-All-Things (HAT) together with Smart Me vs. Smart Things, and further developed by Dataswift, the app is integrated with an individual’s Personal Data Accounts, giving an individual a 360° view of their digital lives with the ability to share the data onwards through Dataswift’s Data Passport System, or for the App owner to create APIs to enable individuals to share their data on to others.
+Pioneered through UK government-funded research on the Hub-of-All-Things (HAT) together with Smart Me vs. Smart Things, and further developed by Dataswyft, the app is integrated with an individual’s Personal Data Accounts, giving an individual a 360° view of their digital lives with the ability to share the data onwards through Dataswyft’s Data Passport System, or for the App owner to create APIs to enable individuals to share their data on to others.

 Data Connectors in the app allow individuals to instantly claim their data into their Personal Data Accounts from sources such as Facebook, Spotify, Google Calendar, Twitter and Fitbit.
 Once claimed, individuals can view insights on their digital behaviours and safely share relevant snippets of data with other applications.